My first day in the Deathwatch is nearly my last.

 Kallatar later tells me they exchanged harsh words and Inayom came close to striking her.

 Inayom crashes the drop-ship deliberately, falling clear with a jump-pack as the ship becomes a missile, detonating close to the skinning-fields to clear an LZ.
 He falls amongst them, an avenging angel who murders everything in his path to get to us.

 He is too late for any except me.

-Kallatar herself pilots a shuttle down to collect us.
+Kallatar herself pilots a gunship down to collect us.

-On the way back into orbit, I can feel my life bleeding out onto the cold deck.
+On the way back into orbit, my life bleeds out onto the cold deck.

 Inayom kneels beside me.
 His armour is pierced and punctured, barely intact, his own blood wet against the Deathwatch black; somehow, he has my half-moon blade in his hand.
 He presses the haft into my hand, the gesture of one warrior to another.